Heart and Vascular

 What you need to know about atrial fibrillation

-At least 2.7 million Americans have atrial fibrillation (AFib), a quivering or irregular heartbeat that can lead to heart-related complications including stroke, heart failure and blood clots.
+At least 2.7 million Americans have AFib, a quivering or irregular heartbeat that can lead to heart-related complications including stroke, heart failure and blood clots.

 A normal heart contracts and relaxes to a regular beat, but in AFib, the upper chambers of the heart, called the atria, beat irregularly, impeding the heart’s ability to effectively move blood into the ventricles.
 Because of this, a clot can form resulting in a stroke.

-Between 15 and 20 percent of stroke patients have heart arrhythmias.
+Between 15% and 20% of people who experience a stroke have heart arrhythmias.
 In fact, AFib is associated with a five-fold increased risk for stroke.
 Despite these statistics, many people are unaware AFib is a serious condition.

 What are the symptoms of AFib?